Table of Contents

 The middle piece contains mitochondria.
-It provides energy for the movement of the flagellum via adenosine triphosphate (ATP).
-The flagellum consists of the main and end piece of the tail.
-In it, there are microtubules, which have the typical 9×2+2 structure, which means that they are arranged in pairs.
+It provides energy for the movement of the flagellum via ATP.
+The flagellum consists of the main and end pieces of the tail and contains microtubules, which have a typical 9×2+2 structure, which means that they are arranged in pairs.
 Until liberation, the sperms are stored in the epididymal duct.
 The complete process of maturation lasts about 80 days.

 However, the sperms have to undergo a final maturation.
-After ejaculation a so-called conditioning or capacitation takes place, which takes roughly seven hours.
+After ejaculation, conditioning or capacitation takes place, which takes roughly 7 hours.
 During this process, the membrane components change, but not the sperm’s morphology.
-Mostly, this happens in the fallopian tube and is essential for fertilization, as the acrosome reaction cannot be performed without the conditioning of the sperms.
+Mostly, this happens in the fallopian tube and is essential for fertilization as the acrosome reaction cannot be performed without the conditioning of the sperms.

-Pathological processes during spermatogenesis and oogenesis primarily refer to the chromosomal level.
-An example for disturbed gametogenesis is nondisjunction, the incorrect segregation of chromosomes into the gametes.
-It can occur in the course of the first and the second meiotic division and leads to gametes with too many or too less chromosomes.
+Pathological processes during spermatogenesis and oogenesis are primarily relevant at the chromosomal level.
+An example of disturbed gametogenesis is non-disjunction, the incorrect segregation of chromosomes into gametes.
+It can occur in the course of the first and second meiotic divisions and leads to gametes with too many or too few chromosomes.
 Only a few of these incorrect segregations are consistent with postnatal life.

-A typical example for meiotic nondisjunction is trisomy 21 or Down syndrome.
-In this case, three chromosomes 21 are present and it only rarely occurs via translocation.
-The clinical picture is mainly shaped by the characteristic face, hyposomia, and the Simian crease.
-Patients with trisomies 13 and 18 are also capable of surviving.
-These chromosomal abornmalities can be caused by nondisjunction.
+A typical example of meiotic non-disjunction is trisomy 21 or Down syndrome.
+In this case, all or part of a third copy of 3 chromosomes 21 are present and it only rarely occurs via translocation.
+The clinical picture is mainly shaped by the characteristic face and Simian crease.
+Patients with trisomy 13 and 18 are also capable of surviving.
+These chromosomal abnormalities can be caused by non-disjunction.

 If nondisjunction occurs in one of the blastomeres after fertilization, it is possible that only a few cells carry this chromosomal abnormality, which results in a mosaic.
 This formation of a mosaic can also occur in the mentioned trisomies and the Klinefelter and Turner syndromes.
 In this case, the clinical changes are less distinctive compared to the case where all cells carry the abnormality.

-Especially, the age of the mother plays a role in the occurrence of chromosomal defects.
-At late pregnancies, the oocytes can halt in the prophase for more than 40 years and are exposed to the environmental impact.
-Thus, the risk for chromosomal defects significantly rises at the age of 35.
+In particular, the age of the mother plays a role in the occurrence of chromosomal defects.
+In late pregnancies, the oocytes can halt in the prophase for more than 40 years and are exposed to environmental influences.
+Thus, the risk of chromosomal defects significantly rises at the age of 35.

-Also, the male age plays a role.
+Moreover, age plays a role in men.
 Although no abnormal chromosomal segregations show with increasing paternal age, higher rates of new mutations occur.
-This is lead back to the constant DNA replication in the sperms.
+This is due to the constant DNA replication in the sperms.
 Thus, the DNA of a 40-year-old man has been replicated 610 times.
-With higher rates of replication the risk of an error in the replication process rises, that is a new mutation.
+With higher rates of replication, the risk of an error (new mutation) in the replication process rises.
 Connections can be made to achondroplasia or Marfan syndrome.